Houston Juvenile Defense of Teens with Mental Illness and Substance Abuse

 According to the National Mental Health Association, between 30 and 50 percent of juvenile in the justice system have disruptive behavior disorders.

 Anxiety disorders and PTSD (post traumatic stress disorder) are also prevalent among juvenile offenders, especially girls.
-Asperger’s syndrome and higher levels of Autism spectrum disorder are less common in juvenile offenders.
+Asperger’s syndrome (i.e. High Functioning Autism) are less common in juvenile offenders.
 Psychotic disorders such as schizophrenia, however, are rare in juveniles in the justice system.

 According to the CDC (Centers for Disease Control), children aged 3-17 years have: